Ravindu-Sulakkana/Machine-Learning-Practice/README.md

 # Machine-Learning-Practice
-This  repcsitory  contains Machine Learing  Projects which I used to practice.
+This  repository  contains Machine Learing  Projects which I used to practice.